fruggiero/VirtualKeyboard.Wpf/README.md

 Now every time you click on any TextBox - keyboard dialog will showup with default value of Text property, and will automatically assign new value.
 ** Hint ** You can combine it with checking for touch devices, so it will only listen when there is an available touch device.

+## Custom culture settings

+The keyboard will defaults to [CultureInfo.CurrentCulture](https://learn.microsoft.com/it-it/dotnet/api/system.globalization.cultureinfo.currentculture?view=net-7.0).

+In order to use other culture settings, you can set the `Culture` property on the static `VKeyboard` class

 ## Custom styling
 You can create your own style resource file and add it instead of a default one.
 Additionaly you can specify your own Keyboard host window.
 Just create a new window with two ** ContentControl **controls - similar to DefaultKeyboardHost: